newmancroos/ModelContextProtocol/README.md

 ### What is RAG (Retrieval Augmented Generation)?
 It retrieves relevant information from trusted data.
 Example, retrieve information from a document.
+It acts as an external search machism like Bing, browsing uploaded documentys or querying a database to find accurate, up-to-date information outside the LLM. **It then inserts this context into the prompt**, helping the LLM generate a more precise answer.

 ## What is AI Agent?
 AI Agent are AI systems that can: